Introduction:

 size_twcslen (constwchar_t* wcs);

-An easy C++ implementation that demonstrates how to determine the length of a wide character array string is provided below.
+A simple C++ implementation showcasing how to calculate the size of a wide character array string is presented below.

 // A C++ program example showing how to utilise the wcslen() function